thelia/thelia.github.io/en/documentation/loop/index.md

 ###Classic loop

-Here is a peace of html code which intends to list 4 random products from your shop.
+Here is a piece of html code which intends to list 4 random products from your shop.

 ```html
 <div>